MX-Futhark/geoguessr-docs/rivers-of-france/README.md

 ![Yonne](./img/yonne.png)

 **How to locate**: Zoom into Paris until you see Fontainebleau southeast of it.
 Then zoom again until you see [Montereau](https://www.google.com/maps/@48.3851192,2.9646158,14.22z) just east of Fontainebleau.
-This is where the Yonne flows into the Seinne.
+This is where the Yonne flows into the Seine.
 Much like the Aube, it appears **wider** than the Seine there.

 **Communes** (16):
 <details>